 I knew I wanted her to have everything; a stable home with stable parents.
 I realized I couldn’t do it by myself.
 I wanted her to know how loved she was.
 I knew I was handing my daughter to someone who was going to love her just as much as I loved her, so that was really powerful for me.”

-For Birth Fathers
+For Expectant Fathers

-In Minnesota, you as a birth father need to be involved in an adoption if you are married to the birth mother or if you have earned the right to notice of the adoption.
+In Minnesota, you as a father need to be involved in an adoption if you are married to the mother or if you have earned the right to notice of the adoption.
 No matter what your legal involvement is, you are welcome to be included in making an adoption plan.
 Because father’s rights vary for each adoption, it is important to discuss your situation with one of our Expectant Parent Social Workers.
 We will assist you with the legal steps to complete a secure adoption.

-Regardless of how much you are involved in the decision making and adoption plan, all birth fathers can play an important role by filling out a social and medical history packet.
+Regardless of how much you are involved in the decision making and adoption plan, all expectant fathers can play an important role by filling out a social and medical history packet.
 By doing so, you provide important medical information to the adoptive family and your child in a way that is non-identifying.

 Below are some questions to think through as you consider adoption as an option:

 - How can I be involved in the decision-making process?

 - What rights do I have in an adoption?